TopSwagCode/AWSDynamoDBWrapper/README.md

 ![Event List](eventlist.png)

+## Roadmap

+* Sample CRUD App.
+* Async samples on Readme and in Sample Project.
+* Query support.
+(Been abit lazy with implementing it).
+* Add support for more datatype (Datetime, Uint and more).
+* Whatever you need :) Just send me a email or message me on Facebook, Linkin or Reddit.
+(No tweeting bird here :P )

 Would love to hear feedback and feature ideas.
 Joshua Jesper Krægpørh Ryder.
 Software developer at First Agenda (Århus Denmark.)
 Contact me at Josh@TopSwagCode.com